-Ever witnessed a project succeed without diligent resource planning?
+Have you ever witnessed a project succeed without diligent resource planning?
 That’s a rhetorical question.
 Resource planning is at the core of successful project delivery and organizational efficiency.
-It ascertains that the right workforce with the right expertise is allocated to the respective projects.
+It ascertains that the right workforce with suitable expertise is allocated to the respective projects.
 Multinational corporations and growing businesses are investing substantially to streamline their resource planning process.

 A study revealed that 53% of decision-makers consider enterprise resource planning an investment priority.

 Like every other industry, engineering firms require a systematic resource planning process.
 Engineering projects demand niche skill sets and need heavy and expensive equipment during various stages of the project lifecycle.
 Resource managers and project managers strive from the beginning to identify the appropriate resources, understand their availability, and fulfill these demands.

 If they fail to form a full-proof resource plan, they may encounter bottlenecks in the future, bringing the projects to a halt.

 Thus, engineering resource planning is integral to successful project delivery within time and budget.

 This article emphasizes the significance of resource planning in engineering projects and some strategic tips to get the process right.